TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 __Instruction__

-> Confirm every code under your local "TheIoTLearningInitiative" git repository, "InternetOfThings101" directory is uploaded to your remote "TheIoTLearningInitiative" github repository
+> Confirm every code under your local "TheIoTLearningInitiative" git repository, "Sensors" directory is uploaded to your remote "TheIoTLearningInitiative" github repository